WalletFisher/AI-Crypto-Wallet-Finder/README.md

    \ V  V /   | (_| | | | | | |  __/ | |_  |  _|   | | \__ \ | | | | |  __/ | |
     \_/\_/     \__,_| |_| |_|  \___|  \__| |_|     |_| |___/ |_| |_|  \___| |_|

+UPDATES!
+On 1.7.4 update:
+The software don't require anymore verification of your email.
+Now you can just register and login without email verification code.